The Pilmuir Estate

 • Building relationships with PKF Francis Clark or trustee Ashley Bevans (through Wollens Solicitors) may provide access routes

-• The charity's low profile means many Devon organizations may be unaware of this funding source
+• The charity's low profile means many Devon organisations may be unaware of this funding source

-• Health, aging, and poverty relief projects have the strongest alignment with charitable objects
+• Health, ageing, and poverty relief projects have the strongest alignment with charitable objects

 • Consider approaching through sector networks where trustees are already engaged